 - Tap on General.

-- You'll see an on/off option, turn it on to On by tapping on the toggle.
+- Turn On VoiceOver by tapping on the On/Off toggle.

 - Single tap anywhere on the screen and your iPhone or iPad will speak aloud the item that you're tapping on.

 - Double tap on an item to select it.